 MP for Leicester East

-Shivani Raja is the Conservative MP for Leicester East, elected in 2024.
-She sits on the Women and Equalities Committee from November 2024 to June 2025.
-The available data do not include details of her career prior to Parliament.
+Shivani Raja is the Conservative Member of Parliament for Leicester East, elected on 4 July 2024.
+She serves on the Women and Equalities Committee (November 2024 to June 2025).
+In Parliament, she is positioned on the centre-right and has a record of high party loyalty.

-She has declared two financial interests: land and property (within or outside the UK) and miscellaneous.
+Declared financial interests include land and property holdings (inside or outside the UK) and miscellaneous interests.

 Generated 21 February 2026